NickCL2/enhanced-text-widget/readme.txt

 === Enhanced Text Widget ===
 Contributors: bostondv
 Donate link: http://pomelodesign.com/donate/
-Tags: widget, clickable, linkable, linked title, text, php, javascript, flash, linked title text, linked, text widget, PHP Widget, link widget title
+Tags: widget, clickable, linkable, linked title, text, php, javascript, flash, linked title text, linked, text widget, PHP Widget, link widget title, bare widget
-Requires at least: 2.8.0
+Requires at least: 2.8
-Tested up to: 3.2.1
+Tested up to: 3.4
-Stable tag: trunk
+Stable tag: 1.2.2
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An enhanced version of the default text widget where you may have Text, HTML, JavaScript, Flash and/or PHP as content with linkable widget title.
+An enhanced version of the default text widget where you may have Text, HTML, CSS, JavaScript, Flash, and/or PHP as content with linkable widget title.

 == Description ==

-An enhanced version of the default text widget where you may have Text, HTML, JavaScript, Flash and/or PHP as content with linkable widget title.
+An enhanced version of the default text widget where you may have Text, HTML,, CSS JavaScript, Flash and/or PHP as content with linkable widget title.

 Options: